 Running low on chamois cream and chain lube: Never skimp on these!
 It’s not worth the few ounces of weight saved.
 Silver lining: I learned that aloe vera gel makes a pretty good chamois cream substitute.

 Hand weakness: This was my first intense ride with flat handlebars, and toward the end I had a lot of trouble with fine motor skills like opening food wrappers and buckling straps.
-It’s happened before, always with drop bars and most notably on the much longer Bike Nonstop US ride, but never this bad this fast.
+It’s happened before, always with drop bars and most notably on the much longer Bike Nonstop US ride.
 I think my body needs more time to adjust to the MTB-style bars and controls.

 Fluid retention: Despite managing my hydration fairly well (or so I thought) during those 90+ degree days, I had a lot of fluid buildup especially in my legs.
 This has happened before and it resolved within a couple days after finishing, but I wasn’t happy to be lugging several extra pounds of fluid up the climbs toward the end of the ride.